zinc-glaze/liri-node-app/README.md

 Future development of the app will add:
   * Writing the user input and data received to a text file for reference
   * Additional fixes for errors created by inconsistencies in the data objects returned from APIs

+Installation: You must have Node.js installed to run this app from the command line using the commands listing above.
+Install npm dependencies before running.